zallen971/Cplusplus-Program/README.md

 Project 2
 This project was to create an application that would allow users to see how their investments will grow over time.
 It was meant to allow users to visualize their investmants.

-The problem I was solving with this project was allowing people to get a prediction on the growth of their investments.
-It gives them a tool that they can use and can give them the ability to make informed decisions with contributing to their investments, 401k, or other retirement fund.
+The problem that was solved was allowing people to get a prediction on the growth of their investments.
+It gave them a tool that they can use and can give them the ability to make informaed decisions with contributing to their investments, 401k, or other retirement funds/.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Project 3